ElofssonLab/SubCons/README.md

 	pp-popularity-contest

 NOTE:
-	It is strongly recomended to have this version of sklearn "scikit-learn 0.17.1 (https://pypi.python.org/pypi/scikit-learn/0.17.1)".
+	It is strongly recommended to have this version of sklearn "scikit-learn 0.17.1 (https://pypi.python.org/pypi/scikit-learn/0.17.1)".
 	We experienced some problem with the latest version of sklearn in using the package pickle.

 INSTALL libsvm